pensjonatus/flash-fiction/blog/killed-everyone-in-the-world.md

 ---
-title: 'Killed Everyone in the World'
+title: Killed Everyone in the World
 date: '2017-04-30'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jackson worked tirelessly, until he killed everyone in the world.